pepopowitz/building-your-first-react-app/outlines/content.md

       no life-cycle events
     favor stateless functional

-solo exercise: convert a react.component to a stateless functional
+solo exercise (7): convert a react.component to a stateless functional

-  take-aways
-    Note: Always start component names with a capital letter.

   common errors:
+    Always start component names with a capital letter.

     Uncaught Error: Component(...): Nothing was returned from render.
 This usually means a return statement is missing.
 Or, to render nothing, return null. forgot to return something from render
       return <...> on multiple lines needs to be wrapped with ()!

 props
   can't be modified!